 - For employees who have been employed and have had membership in a professional organization for 10 consecutive years or more, the district will pay for the cost liability insurance coverage.
 OISD will provide scholarships to teachers who sponsor UIL Literary events to attend summer workshops that are designed to improve the quality of the UIL Literary program. - The district in cooperation with the Olton Recreation Club has arranged for school employees to receive membership at the ORC at a reduced rate.
-The rate for school employees is currently \$45.00 and will increase to \$50 per month with payroll deduction beginning January of 2022.
-The district will deduct \$45.00 monthly from the employee's check and will make a group payment to the ORC.
+See Theresa Williams or Kristen Sandoval to learn more about this rate.
+The district will deduct the current monthly amount from the employee's check and will make a group payment to the ORC.